 Investigation of Complaint

-When < is done and Quality Organization confirms founded Complaint, Quality Organization initiates a Complaint investigation.
-Investigation scope and goals shall be formalized according to < Form.
-For the purposes of the investigation, Subject Matter Experts (SMEs) from different departments may be involved, depending on the areas and scope of the investigation.
-If necessary, an internal communication should be held with all stakeholders to discuss and agree on <.
+When Complaint Preliminary Assessment is done and Quality Organization confirms the founded Complaint, Quality Organization initiates a Complaint investigation.
+Investigation scope and goals shall be formalized according to Complaint Investigation Plan Form.
+For purposes of the investigation, Subject Matter Experts (SMEs) from different departments may be involved, depending on the areas and scope of the investigation.
+If necessary, internal communication should be held with all stakeholders to discuss and agree on Complaint Investigation Plan.

 The most important objectives of the investigation are: